script-fu/script-fu.github.io/README.md

 **Image Parasites**  -  Prints a list of all images and attached parasites
 **Remove Image Parasites**  - Removes any attached parasites on an image

-Also available, **procedures.scm**, a list of custom Script-Fu procedures.
+Also available, a directory of custom Script-Fu functions, in the procedures directory.